-Your Part D late enrollment penalty is due in our office after you receive your annual invoice.
+Your Part D late enrollment penalty is due in our office by the time after you receive your annual invoice.
 If you choose to pay on a monthly basis, your payment is due by the last day of the month.
-We will send you an invoice at the end of the year that will provide your monthly penalty amount for the next enrollment year and the annual sum.
+We will send you an invoice at the end of the year that will provide the monthly amount for the next enrollment year and the annual sum of your Part D late enrollment penalty.